 Citizens’ voice as input for Government decisions

 The Government is dedicated to hearing the voice of its citizens.
-After finishing the consultative processes, all government entities are obliged to produce and publish a summary report which will provide evidence of how the voice of the citizens was reflected in the new legislation, policy or other decisions.
+After finishing the consultative processes, all government entities are obliged to produce and publish a summary report that will provide evidence of how the citizens' voices were reflected in the new legislation, policy, or other decisions.

 Guidelines for Government Entities

-To facilitate a culture of engagement in the Kingdom the Guidelines for Using the E-Participation Tools in Saudi Arabia Government Agencies provides instructions and tools for government entities on how to use community participation tools, including social media.
+To facilitate a culture of engagement in Saudi Arabia, the Guidelines for Using the E-Participation Tools in Saudi Arabia Government Agencies provide instructions and tools for government entities on how to use community participation tools, including social media.
 It is a result of a collaborative effort between the Digital Government Authority and a wide range of government agencies, academic institutions, private-sector entities, and civil society, whose participation in feedback and expertise was of great importance in accomplishing these guidelines.